POVQA: Preference-Optimized Video Question Answering with Rationales for Data Efficiency: Experiments

 We evaluate POVQA on the TVQA eval set in a strict zero-shot setting after fine tuning on ReasonVQA.
-The only change we've made to the pipeline from \cref{fig:abstract_figure} is the system prompt to give the answer key to the options.
-We sample a random 5k subset for the evaluation split (scripts provided) for computational reason with $p \equiv 0.64$ and $n=5000$ the normal approximated 95\% CI is about $\pm1.4$ points.

-POVQA (with DPO+SFT) attains $64.7\%$ zero-shot accuracy on TVQA \cite{lei2018tvqa} and POVQA (pooling only) attains $69.7\%$ shown in \cref{tab:tvqa_all} and \cref{tab:tvqa_base_halfcol}.
-We surpass, to the best of our knowledge, prior reported zero-shot evaluation on widely cited zero-shot baselines like FrozenBiLM, Goldfish and Q-ViD and are even competitive with some supervised models like ViLA, BLIP-2, InternVideo, SeViLA.
+The only change to the pipeline in Fig.~\ref{fig:methodology} is the system prompt to expose the answer options.
+We sample a random 5k subset for the evaluation split (scripts provided) for computational reason with $p \equiv 0.64$ and $n = 5000$ the normal approximated 95\% CI is about $\pm 1.4$ points.